Denis Pagan: North Melbourne Football Club

 Pagan returned again to North Melbourne in the 1993 season, and was appointed senior coach.
 He had an immediate impact at the Kangaroos, taking the side to the finals that year.
 Pagan led North Melbourne to a premiership in 1996.
-Pagan also led North Melbourne to the 1998 Grand Final but fell short and lost to Adelaide.
+Pagan also led North Melbourne to the 1998 AFL Grand Final but fell short and lost to Adelaide.
 Pagan then led North Melbourne to another premiership in 1999 and reached at least the preliminary final every year from 1994 to 2000.

 He was known for pioneering a successful tactic which was termed "Pagan's Paddock", based around his key forward Wayne Carey.
 The coaching strategy involved moving all forwards out of the 50-metre arc and midfielders bombing the ball into empty space.
 The key forwards would run with the flight of the ball to take a mark or running goal.

 By the end of his term at North Melbourne, he had established an impeccable reputation as a senior AFL coach and the longest serving coach in the club's history.
 His worst season at North Melbourne was in the 2001 season, when the club missed the finals for the only time during his 10-year term at the club.

 Pagan quit as senior coach of North Melbourne Football Club at the end of the 2002 season, despite the team finishing 7th, which was a better result than expected after Wayne Carey left the club at the beginning of the year after his much-publicised affair.
 Pagan then went to sign a lucrative deal with the Carlton Football Club.
 Pagan was then replaced by Dean Laidley as senior coach of North Melbourne.